FrankLef/cookiecutter-pkg/README.md

 When this error happens

-    Import "mypckg" could not be resolved Pylance(reportMissingImports)
+    Import "mypkg" could not be resolved Pylance(reportMissingImports)

-It is usually because of 2 different problems. **Both problems must be resolved for the package to work in
+It is usually because of 2 different problems. **Both problems must be resolved** for the package to work in

     1. Wrong interpreter used by Visual Studio Code